180 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.

-Is peer-facilitated transportation training safe for people with serious mental illness?
+What prior data suggests that this peer-facilitated travel training is safe for individuals with serious mental illness?

 This trial is for adults aged 18-65 with serious mental illness (SMI) who can ride a bicycle, score at least an 8 on travel skills, and are interested in using bike-share and public transport.
 They must be able to consent to the study.